 Four courses : 12 pts

-The four courses must be chosen from five categories: (1) Pre-1750, (2) Modern: 1750 to the Present, (3) Urban Society, (4) American, and (5) Non-Western.
+Students must complete four courses (3 pts each for a total of 12 pts).
+One course must be Pre-1750 and one course must be Non-Western.
+The remaining two courses must be chosen from the following three categories: (1) Modern: 1750 to the Present, (2) Urban Society, and (3) American.
 Students are expected to combine breadth in those fields they have not previously studied with in-depth seminars in at least one of these categories.
 At least one of the distribution areas must be Pre-1750, and one in Non-Western architecture, unless waivers are granted.
 Each term course schedule will identify those courses fulfilling the distribution requirements.